|

 What products will you use to clean and stain my deck?

 Yes.
 Over time, weather, sun, pollen, mold and other factors cause the natural resins in all types of wood to break down.
-If the wood is not protected from these elements, the breakdown process will accelerate and you will have to replace your deck sooner Before After |
+If the wood is not protected from these elements, the breakdown process will accelerate and you will have to replace your deck sooner.
+Before After | After Before What type of wood can New Again Deck Renewal restore?

 We restore all wood types, including pressure-treated pine, cedar, redwood, oak and mahogany.